Simon Hurst, one of the members who worked to assemble the publication, examines ICAEW's 20 principles for good spreadsheet practice.

-In the first part of this series we looked at how some of the chang
+In the previous instalment in this series we looked in some detail at the Power View add-in